Undercurrent — Consumer Reporting for

 You have received this message because you have signed up on our website to receive this email or you are a former subscriber or Online Member of Undercurrent .
 Removal instructions are below.

-Wait, What’s That Fish?: Know the difference between a frogfish and a toadfish?
-Can you pick out a scorpionfish from a stonefish?
-Don’t leave for that Caribbean or Indonesian dive trip without a fish ID book that describes what fish you’re seeing underwater and why it behaves the way it does.
-We have a selection of books, from anemones to world atlases of coral reefs, that can make you the resident marine biologist on your liveaboard.
+Perfect Your Underwater Photos: For underwater photographers at all levels, we have a selection of books on our website that explain how you can improve your techniques and create higher-quality photos and videos.
 Go to Undercurrent and click on “Diving Books and Guides.”
-Then click on “Complete List of Diving Books” at the top of the following page, and check the books listed in the “Marine Identification/Behavior” section at the top left side.
+Then click on “Complete List of Diving Books” at the top of the following page, and scroll down to see books listed in the “Photography/Video” section.
 Buy any of these great resources through us and you’ll get Amazon.com’s best discounted price.
-Plus, your purchase will help save the coral reefs — and the marine life residing there.
+Plus, your purchase will help save the coral reefs you’re putting on film or disk.

 Ben Davison, editor/publisher